Derpseh/Spyglass/README.md

 python Spyglass.py
 ```

-Follow the subsequent prompts to generate a sheet.
+Enter the relevant information to generate a sheet.
 You must provide a valid nation name in order to use Spyglass.

 As a reminder, times given by Spyglass are only approximate, since update time varies from update to update due to nation creation/deletion and server-side variance.
 These times should be used to place triggers which can be used in turn to determine a given region's true update time.